micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

   In contrast to the *Random Forest Regression* models a configuration with all independent variables (all standard-scaled) performs much worser => probable reason: the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality), e.g. to much independent variables in relation to training-data-size makes predictions worser for distance-measure-based models like *K-Nearest Neighbors Regression* because the vector-room becomes to sparsely populated.

-* *Linear Regression* models, perform worser than the best *Random Forest Regression* and *K-Nearest Neighbors Regression* model.
+* *Linear Regression* models perform worser than the best *Random Forest Regression* and *K-Nearest Neighbors Regression* model.
 The best *Linear Regression* model, which is based on all independent variables standard scaled and moreover variables Area and Rooms are log-transformed, yields following results:

   | Data set | Cross-validation median relative error | Test-validation median relative error | Test-validation 90%-quantile relative error |
   | --- | --- | --- | --- |